jez500/chorus/readme.md

 # Chorus
-A nice web ui for XBMC, focused on user experience.
-Browse your music, movies or tv shows from the comfort of your own web browser.
+A nice Web UI for your XBMC.
+Browse your Music, Movies or TV Shows from the comfort of your own web browser.
 You can play media via XBMC or stream it in your browser.
+Works best with Chrome but plays well with most modern browsers.

 Used by the [Doghouse Media Team](http://dhmedia.com.au) to control the shared office music box (an old pc running XBMC with chorus, plugged into an amp and a nas)